jonnonz1/nz-statute-book/acts/public/2010/private-security-personnel-and-private-investigators-act-2010.md

     (iii) refuse the application entirely.

 ### 33 Decision on application for licence
-(1) The Licensing Authority may grant an application only if— (a) in the case of an applicant who is an individual, the applicant is of or over the age of 18 years; and (b) in the case of an applicant that is a company, each officer of the company is of or over the age of 18 years; and (c) the requirements of section 24 or 25, as the case may be, are satisfied.
+(1) A Licensing Authority may grant an application only if— (a) in the case of an applicant who is an individual, the applicant is of or over the age of 18 years; and (b) in the case of an applicant that is a company, each officer of the company is of or over the age of 18 years; and (c) the requirements of section 24 or 25, as the case may be, are satisfied.
-(2) Subsection (3) applies if the Licensing Authority is satisfied that no grounds of disqualification under section 62 or 63, as the case may be, apply to the applicant.
+(2) Subsection (3) applies if a Licensing Authority is satisfied that no grounds of disqualification under section 62 or 63, as the case may be, apply to the applicant.
-(3) The Licensing Authority must grant the application in respect of a particular class of business to which it relates unless the Licensing Authority is satisfied, based on any other evidence provided to the Authority relating to the character, circumstances, or background of the applicant, that the person is not suitable to carry on that class of business.
+(3) A Licensing Authority must grant the application in respect of a particular class of business to which it relates unless the Licensing Authority is satisfied, based on any other evidence provided to the Authority relating to the character, circumstances, or background of the applicant, that the person is not suitable to carry on that class of business.
-(4) Subsection (5) applies if the Licensing Authority is satisfied that 1 or more grounds of disqualification under section 62 or 63, as the case may be, apply to the applicant.
+(4) Subsection (5) applies if a Licensing Authority is satisfied that 1 or more grounds of disqualification under section 62 or 63, as the case may be, apply to the applicant.
-(5) The Licensing Authority may grant the application in respect of a class of business to which it relates if, and only if, the Licensing Authority is satisfied that the person is suitable to carry on that class of business taking into account—
+(5) A Licensing Authority may grant the application in respect of a class of business to which it relates if, and only if, the Licensing Authority is satisfied that the person is suitable to carry on that class of business taking into account—
   (a) the grounds on which the applicant is disqualified under section 62 or 63, as the case may be, and the way in which that influences the suitability of the applicant; and
   (b) any other evidence provided to the Authority relating to the character, circumstances, or background of the applicant.
 (6) Subsections (3) and (5) are subject to subsection (1).
-(7) The Licensing Authority may impose conditions on the carrying on by the licensee of any business in respect of which the licence is issued.
+(7) A Licensing Authority may impose conditions on the carrying on by the licensee of any business in respect of which the licence is issued.
-(8) The Licensing Authority must give written notice to the applicant and any person who filed an objection when it grants or refuses to grant an application and give reasons for the grant or refusal of the application.
+(8) A Licensing Authority must give written notice to the applicant and any person who filed an objection when it grants or refuses to grant an application and give reasons for the grant or refusal of the application.

 **Issue, duration, etc, of licence**

 ### 34 Issue of licence
-(1) If the Licensing Authority grants an application in whole or in part under section 33, the Licensing Authority must issue a licence in the prescribed form specifying—
+(1) If a Licensing Authority grants an application in whole or in part under section 33, the Licensing Authority must issue a licence in the prescribed form specifying—
   (a) the class or, if more than 1, each class of business in respect of which the Authority has granted the application; and (b) the registered office or the principal place of business, as the case may be, of the applicant; and (c) the places from which the applicant is authorised to carry on each class of business to which the licence relates; and